NICEElevateAI/ElevateAIPythonSDK/README.md

 ElevateAI - the most afforable, accurate Speech-to-text (ASR) API.
 Free to use for hundreds of hours of audio per month!

-Choose your client - Async AsycClient.py or ElevateAI.py
+Choose your client - Async AsycClient.py, ElevateAI.py, or Client.py

-Below is a step by step which will work with either.
+Below is a step by step which will work with any of the above.
+The method mames vary based on your selection.

 Steps  - Pre Req: signup for a free account @ https://app.elevateai.com and retrieve your API token
 1. Declare an interaction (give a URI if you want ElevateAI to download the interaction via a Public URI)